Is your breast cancer treatment affecting your appetite?

 Some people choose to make drastic changes to their diet after a breast cancer diagnosis.
 To date, there is no scientific evidence that people with breast cancer need a ‘special’ diet or that eating particular foods will prevent the cancer recurring.

 Radical changes to your diet may affect your energy levels and may lead to dietary deficiencies.
-If you do want to change your diet significantly, talk to your GP or specialists and consult a dietitian.
+If you do want to change your diet significantly, talk to your GP or consult a dietitian.

 It is common to gain weight after a breast cancer diagnosis.
 The most common reason for weight gain is that your energy intake may higher than your energy output.
 This may be a result of: